-In building the Artificial Intelligence for Good initiative at Appsilon we advocate an exploratory approach.
+In building the Data for Good initiative at Appsilon we advocate an exploratory approach.
 My experiences working in international development led me to believe that many Western-developed, techno-centric solutions do not bring the anticipated results to end-users outside of this demographic, because they fail to appreciate the more complex reality of the context in which they are applied.
 Designers tend to look for a problem to solve with an exciting technological development rather than the other way around.
-To prevent repeating this mistake we engage with specialists in the respective fields where machine learning and other cutting-edge technological solutions can provide assistance.
-To this end we entered a collaboration with Dr Robin Whytock and Professor Katharine Abernethy, who are world-class experts on biodiversity conservation, and Robin is also an experienced data science practitioner.
+To prevent repeating this mistake we engage with specialists in the respective fields, where machine learning and other cutting-edge technological solutions can provide assistance.
+To this end, we entered a collaboration with Dr. Robin Whytock and Dr. Katharine Abernethy, who are world-class experts on biodiversity conservation, and Robin is also an experienced data science practitioner.

-Together we set out to integrate both new and existing machine learning algorithms into a simple-to-install and easy-to-use, open-source software tool that can automatically analyze camera trap data without internet access.
-New algorithms will be created using a recently collated, unique database of 1.6 million labelled images taken across Central Africa during the last decade.
-The project will initially focus on Central African forest species in Gabon, but will also expand to encompass all of the Central African forest zone.
+Together we set out to integrate both new and existing machine learning algorithms into a simple-to-install and easy-to-use, an open-source software tool that can automatically analyze camera trap data without internet access.
+New algorithms will be created using a recently collated, unique database of 1.6 million labeled images taken across Central Africa during the last decade.
+The project will initially focus on Central African forest species in Gabon, but will also expand to encompass all of the Central African forest zones.

 In the meantime, if you want to learn about image classification models in the context of wildlife preservation, check out our CTO Marek Rogala’s blog post about our recent participation in the Hakuna-ma Data competition organized by DrivenData, which asked participants to build an algorithm for wildlife detection that would generalize well across time and locations.